GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (146) .md

 **At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's mikrofan by 1 yard.

 **Critical Failure**: You gather and charge the particles, but lose control.
 This inflicts a Ki attack against yourself with a bonus equal to the spell's tier.

+#### Cloak of Radiance

+**Minimum Tier**: 3

+**Casting Time**: 3 actions

+**Duration**: 3 minutes

+**Effect**: You must be completely bathed in sunlight or bright light to cast this spell.
+You emanate light.
+You warp light around you to obscure yourself.
+* You are invisible to traditional forms of sight.
+* Dim light is produced around you for 3 yards
+* All light within a number of yards equal to the spell's tier (excluding the above effect) is increased by one level.
+* You cannot be blinded by sources of light.
+* Radiant attacks against you have disadvantage.

+In addition, the first attack made against you each round has disadvantage.

+Anytime you are successfully attacked, you must perform a counterspell check against a DV equal to the attack total.
+If you fail, the spell ends.
+If another magical effect would affect you, roll a d20.
+If the result is greater than the spell's tier, the spell ends.

+If the spellcheck was a critical success, you may concentrate on the spell.
+While you concentrate on it this way, and until that concentration is broken, the spell is not subjected to the normal limit of its duration.

+**At Higher Tiers**: When cast at 4th tier or higher, in addition to the above noted benefit, the spell gains one of the following advantages for each tier beyond minimum
+* The duration is increased by 1 minute.
+* The range of dim light produced is increased by 1.
+* The range of the light amplification is increased by 1.

+**Critical Failure**: You wrap yourself in blinding light.
+As long as you have spell sickness, you are blind.
+Additionally, you put out bright light for 1 yard, fair light 1 yard betond that, and dim light for a number of yards beyond that equal to the spell's tier.
+This lasts for a number of minutes equal to the spell's tier.

 #### Collapse